 Presenting a Workshop at Camp fYrefly

 If you are interested in presenting a workshop at Camp or have questions about our Camp program, please email the Camp Coordinator in Edmonton or Calgary.
-As the dates for 2018 Camps approaches, check the Applications page for your opportunity to join the adult mentorship team at next summer's Camp fYrefly.
-Applications for 2018 will open in March of 2018.
+As the dates for 2020 Camps approach, check the Applications page for your opportunity to join the adult mentorship team at next summer's Camp fYrefly.
+Applications for 2020 will open in March of 2020.